 He is remembered by his neighbours for being a troublemaker who frequently got involved in drunken brawls.

-Like many migrants, his family came to Delhi from their village in Rajasthan more than 20 years ago in search of a better life.
+Like many migrants, his family came to Delhi from their village in the western state of Rajasthan more than 20 years ago in search of a better life.

 The third of five brothers, Ram Singh was enrolled into the neighbourhood government school but dropped out while still at primary level.

 He was the first person to be arrested for the 2012 gang rape.